inducer/pyopencl/doc/source/index.rst

     reference

 Note that this guide does not explain OpenCL programming and technology.
-Please refer to generic OpenCL tutorials for that.
+Please refer to the official `Khronos OpenCL documentation <http://khronos.org/opencl>`_ for that.

 PyOpenCL also has its own `web site <http://mathema.tician.de/software/pyopencl>`_, where you can find updates, new versions, documentation, and support.